History of Ranchi district: British Raj

 After the Battle of Plassey in 1757, the British Raj established its firm control over the Indian subcontinent.
 In 1765, Chota Nagpur region also went into their control.
-A settlement was made by the British in 1772 with Nagbansi Maharaja.
+A settlement was made by the British in 1772 with Nagvanshi Maharaja.
 This administration could not last long.
 In 1817 the Ranchi district along with the adjoining territories were directly administrated by the Magistrate of Ramgarh.
 The discontent expressed the people took the form of various revolts in the years 1811, 1820 and 1831.
-To control these revolts and for better administration, a separate province named South-Western Frontier Agency was formed in 1833 which included the Chota Nagpur region and also the adjoining region of Dhalbhum.
+To control these revolts and for better administration, a separate province named South-West Frontier Agency was formed in 1833 which included the Chota Nagpur region and also the adjoining region of Dhalbhum.
 The district was known as Lohardaga district and also included the present day district of Palamu.
 The city of Lohardaga was the administrative headquarters of the district.
-However in 1840, the headquarters were moved to Ranchi and in 1892 the subdivision of Palamu along with the Tori pargana were formed into a separate district.
-The South-Western Frontier Agency was directly administrated by an agent to the Governor-General.
+However in 1840, the headquarters were moved to Ranchi.
 In 1854, the system of governance in Chota Nagpur changed once again and the region was constituted as a Non-regulation province under the control of the Commissioner.